capaj/graphql-codegen-vscode/README.md

 ### How is it different than VilvaAthibanPB.graphql-codegen

 This extension uses codegen from your node_modules inside the folder you are working on, so you will never get a mismatching output to what your CLI would give you.
-Also it is faster.
+Also it is faster-especially on large projects.
 VilvaAthibanPB's always executes all of the codegens.
 This extensions only executes codegens that match the last saved file.

 ### OS support